Logs

 Or

 • Provide your own log group, but enable the Data Science service to automatically create custom logs on your behalf at the start of each job run within your specified log group.
 If automatic log creation is enabled, there is no need for you to configure logs yourself before each job run.
 The log created is named in the jobrun-<partial-jobrun-ocid>-logs, but the name can be edited as needed.
-It won't impact the logging integration with the job run.
+It doesn't impact the logging integration with the job run.

 Note